 Introduction

-Lake trout (Salvelinus namaycush) was extirpated from Lake Champlain by 1900 (Plosila and Anderson, 1985).
+Lake trout (Salvelinus namaycush) were extirpated from Lake Champlain by 1900 (Plosila and Anderson, 1985).
 Restoration efforts began in 1972 with an intensive stocking program to reestablish a self-sustaining population and a recreational fishery (Marsden et al., 2010; Marsden and Langdon, 2012).
 Successful spawning and hatching were documented at several sites starting in 2000 but sustained natural recruitment was not observed until 2012, four decades after the stocking program commenced (Marsden et al., 2018).
 Thus, a survival bottleneck appears to have been present between newly hatched age-0 and age-1 wild lake trout; age-0 lake trout stocked in fall at the size of age-1 wild fish survive to maturity and have established a population in Lake Champlain.
 Recent natural recruitment may be due to a change in limiting factors such as food quality or quantity.
 For example, the Lake Champlain prey base was diversified in 2003 by the invasion of alewife (Alosa pseudoharengus), a known diet item of juvenile lake trout (Marsden et al. unpublished data; Madenjian et al., 2006).
 Additionally, winter can be a period of high mortality for juvenile fishes when the risks of starvation, thermal stress, and predation are high (Hjort, 1914; Hurst, 2007).
 Increased prey availability, milder winter conditions, or other factors could help juvenile lake trout survive through the winter.

 Bottom trawl surveys were initiated in 2015 to target age-0 to age-3 juvenile lake trout.
-Trawl catches indicated that relative abundance of these year classes of stocked and wild lake trout varied among regions of Lake Champlain (Marsden et al., 2018; Wilkins and Marsden in revision).
+Trawl catches indicated that abundance of these year classes of stocked and wild lake trout varied among regions of Lake Champlain (Marsden et al., 2018; Wilkins and Marsden in revision).
 Annual stocking occurs at two spawning sites, Whallon Bay in the southern Main Lake and Gordon Landing in the northern Main Lake, and both sites produce high densities of newly hatched lake trout (Ellrott and Marsden, 2004).
 Few spawning sites have been identified in the central lake, so we expected to find higher abundance of wild lake trout near Whallon Bay and Gordon Landing than in the central lake.
-However, the highest proportion and relative abundance (catch-per-unit-effort, CPUE) of age-0 to age-3 wild fish has been consistently found in the central lake (Marsden et al., 2018; Wilkins and Marsden in revision).
-This difference in expected versus observed distributions suggests that (1) unknown spawning sites that successfully produce age-0 lake trout are present in the central Main Lake, (2) wild lake trout move from the northern and southern spawning sites to the central Main Lake, or (3) mortality of age-0 wild lake trout in the north and south is higher than in to the central Main Lake.
+However, the highest proportion and abundance (catch-per-unit-effort, CPUE) of age-0 to age-3 wild fish has been consistently found in the central lake (Marsden et al., 2018; Wilkins and Marsden in revision).
+This difference in expected versus observed distributions suggests that (1) unknown spawning sites that successfully produce age-0 lake trout are present in the central Main Lake, (2) wild lake trout move from the northern and southern spawning sites to the central Main Lake, or (3) mortality of age-0 wild lake trout in the north and south is higher than in the central Main Lake.
 Either of the latter two possibilities may be due to an asymmetrical distribution of prey resources across the lake.
 Age-0 lake trout primarily consume Mysis diluviana.
 By age-1, juvenile lake trout begin to consume small alewife (Alosa pseudoharengus), smelt (Osmerus mordax), and slimy sculpin (Cottus cognatus) (unpublished data).
-However, estimates of the relative abundance of these prey species in different areas of the Main Lake are not available.
+However, estimates of the abundance of these prey species in different areas of the Main Lake are not available.